Basic Horse Care – How One Should Be Taking Care of Horses

 If you want the horse to be adequately prepared for emergencies, you should keep an animal first aid kit in the vicinity of your barn.

-Like your family’s best friends, you should treat yourself to hose.
+Like your family’s best friends, you should treat yourself to the hose.
 These can be as simple or wide as carrots and as complex as bought goodies.

 The gesture of giving your horse goodies as long as you go out to fetch him will make a strong positive connection with your horse’s grip.